How to Differentiate Between Back Pain and Hip Pain?

 - Spinal stenosis: A narrowing of the spinal canal causes pain and numbness.

-- Osteoarthritis: Wear and tear of the small vertebral joints leads to stiffness and pain.
+- Osteoarthritis: Wear of the small facet joints leads to stiffness and pain.

 Causes of Hip Pain

-- Hip osteoarthritis: Wear and tear of the hip joint.
+- Hip osteoarthritis: Wear of the hip joint.

 - Trochanteric bursitis: Inflammation of the bursa in the hip area.